lbutler2405/EMP5027-rows-to-pixels/README.md

 5. **Evaluate properly**: classification report and confusion matrix, not accuracy alone.
 6. **Explain predictions with Grad-CAM**, checking whether the model is actually looking at the relevant part of the image.

-6c additionally covers **class imbalance** — real field data rarely arrives balanced, so this notebook handles it directly with class weighting and balanced accuracy, rather than assuming it away.
+6c additionally covers **class imbalance**.
+Real field data rarely arrives balanced, so this notebook handles it directly with class weighting and balanced accuracy, rather than assuming it away.

 ## Running the notebooks